amalgama-digital/docs.wavesplatform/docs/en/keep-in-touch/metamask.md

 * invoke a dApp script;
 * sign an exchange order.

-MetaMask support is added in node version 1.4.0 and enabled by feature #17 “Ride V6”.
+MetaMask support is added in node version 1.4.0 and enabled by feature #17 “Ride V6, MetaMask support, Invoke Expression”.
 Versions 1.4.x are now available for [Stagenet](/en/blockchain/blockchain-network/) only.

 ## User Address